About the Office

 No FEAR Act Information

-On May 15, 2002, Congress enacted the "Notification and Federal Employee Antidiscrimination and Retaliation Act of 2002," which is now known as the No FEAR Act.
+On May 15, 2002, Congress enacted the Notification and Federal Employee Antidiscrimination and Retaliation Act of 2002, which is now known as the No FEAR Act.
 One purpose of the Act is to “require that Federal agencies be accountable for violations of antidiscrimination and whistleblower protection laws.”
 Pub.
 L. 107-174, Summary.
 In support of this purpose, Congress found that “agencies cannot be run effectively if those agencies practice or tolerate discrimination.”
 Pub.
 L. 107-74, Title I, General Provisions, Section 101(1).
 The No FEAR Act, as amended by the Elijah E. Cummings Federal Employee Antidiscrimination Act of 2020,imposes duties upon Federal agencies intended to reinvigorate their longstanding obligation to provide a work environment free of discrimination and retaliation.